taqueci/redmine-utils/README.md

 Creates a new Redmine user.

 ## r-wiki.php
-Show a wiki page.
+Shows a wiki page.

 ### Usage
-Set URL and KEY with suitable values.
+Set constants (URL, PREFIX, ...) with suitable values.